MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy.md

 ms.reviewer: ashishj
 ---

-# Remote access to on-premises applications through Microsoft Entra application proxy
+# Understand remote access to on-premises applications through Microsoft Entra application proxy

 Microsoft Entra application proxy provides secure remote access to on-premises web applications.
 After a single sign-on to Microsoft Entra ID, users can access both cloud and on-premises applications through an external URL or an internal application portal.
 For example, Application Proxy can provide remote access and single sign-on to Remote Desktop, SharePoint, Teams, Tableau, Qlik, and line of business (LOB) applications.